 - It’s essential that all gambling products are included in the licence system or else customers will go elsewhere, such as to the black market.

 - A licencing system must treat all operators equally.
 Special treatment should be avoided and a level-playing field maintained.

 - Gambling companies should be taxed based on their net gambling revenue, i.e. after payments have been made to customers in the form of winnings and bonuses.
 The tax rate should promote a high level of channeling and good revenue opportunities for the government and the sports community.

-- The government’s operational responsibility for the licencing system should be centralized to a new gambling agency.
+- The government’s operational responsibility for the licencing system should be centralized to the Swedish Gambling Authority.
 It should be responsible for surveillance, licensing, sanctions and gambling-related research.